Sam Smith Admits He's Going Through Some Sh-t Amid Brandon Flynn Breakup Rumors

 "I know that everyone in this room right now is going through some sh-t.
 I know I'm going through some sh-t," he said.
 "And tonight I want all of us to just leave all of our worries and all of our heartache aside and let's have some fun.
 Let's sing as loud as we can."

 E!
-News has reached out to Smith'S and Flynn's rep for comment on the possible split.
+News has reached out to Smith's and Flynn's reps for comment on the possible split.

 If a breakup did occur, it would have been fairly recently.
 The duo were spotted holding hands while shopping in Beverly Hills just two weeks ago.